 Superhighway to tomorrow

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday May 8, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, May 8, 1993

 Like May 25, 1961, when President John F. Kennedy laid out his vision of sending an American to the moon and bringing him back again, May 17, 1993, will be a major milestone in the history of what author George Gilder calls the telecosm.
 Reason: that was the day that two of America’s largest corporations and their visionary leaders took a giant step toward building the world’s first electronic superhighway for ordinary people.

 Dubbed the Full Serviced Network by its managing partners, Time Warner Entertainment, the world’s leading media and entertainment company, and U S WEST, a global telecommunications company, the new network will offer both POTS and PANS — plain old telephone service and pretty amazing new stuff.
 U S WEST and Time Warner will build the Full Service Network in 36 states where Time Warner already operates cable TV systems, including many of the nation’s largest markets: New York City, Tampa Bay and Central Florida, Honolulu, Houston, Cincinnati and many others.